Python Essentials

 • \ (escape character): Escapes the wildcard characters.
 It can escape a special regex character or a special string character.
 It is for these reasons that raw strings are important.

 • \w: Matches alphanumeric characters.
-It matches letters, numbers, and underscores but NOT whitespace characters.
+It matches letters, numbers, an underscore but NOT whitespace characters.
 It is equivalent to [a-zA-Z0-9_]

 • \s: Matches whitespace characters.
 It is equivalent to [ \t\n\r\f\v]